mattischrome/console-blog/content/posts/turkey-and-sweet-potato-stew/index.md

 - Food
 - Gluten Free
 title: Turkey and Sweet Potato Stew
-heroImage: ../../assets/images/defaultHero.jpg
-description: Here's a recipe to use up your turkey leftovers after Christmas
 ---
 Here's a recipe to use up your turkey leftovers after Christmas.